torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 ::

   Q: what's up with this '/bin/echo' ?
-  A: bash's builtin 'echo' command does not check calls to write() against
+  A: bash's builtin 'echo' command does yest check calls to write() against
      errors.
 If you use it in the cgroup file system, you won't be able to tell whether a command succeeded or failed.